duyamn/EECS-3221-W24/markdown/allLectureNotes.md

   - do we terminate it
   - do we swap out the whole process till there are more free frames
   - do we replace the page
-    - we can find some page in memory but notreally in use, page it out
+    - we can find some page in memory but not really in use, page it out
     - most operating systems now combine swapping pages with page replacement

 we want an algor that has the minimum number of page faults